Girl Reaches Goal of Feeding Rabbits After Only 6 Sessions of the 5-Step Balance Process

 Submitted by Mariah P., Occupational Therapist

-small girl approaching a goat.
+Young girl walking toward a white goat.
 Text: Feeding Farm Animals Independently.

 BeforeAfter